juev/awesome-stars/README.md

 ## Others

-- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) – 😎 A curated list of the best resources in the Nix community [maintainer=@houstdav000]
+- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) – 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
 - [mullvad/encrypted-dns-profiles](https://github.com/mullvad/encrypted-dns-profiles) – macOS and iOS profiles to configure our DNS over TLS and DNS over HTTPS service.
 Can be applied with human interaction, or via MDM.
 - [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) – Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 - [okhosting/awesome-storage](https://github.com/okhosting/awesome-storage) – A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.